 with $a_{major-M}=0.045 \pm 0.009$ and $b_{major-M}= 1.9 \pm 0.1$.
 The major merger rate evolution is remarkably consistent with the relation obtained by \citet{puskas25_mergers} with the photometric pair method across all $\sim 12$ Gyr of cosmic time for a similar stellar mass range of our study.
 At $z>5$, our results are also consistent to those found with the close pair method by \citet{duan25} at similar stellar masses.
 In this case, to ensure a fair comparison, we have considered the pair fractions f$_{\rm obs,pairs}$ obtained by \citet{duan25} for maximum pair separations of $30$ kpc (see their Figure~5-top), and we calculated the merger fraction with our Eq. \ref{Eq:merger_rate1}, assuming $C_\mathrm{merg} = 1$, and $\tau_{\rm obs,pairs}$ given by the expression in Eq. \ref{Eq:merger_timescale_conselice22} with $\bar{\mu} = 0.485$ valid for major mergers \citet{puskas25_mergers}.
 However, also using f$_{\rm obs,pairs}$ with their fiducial setting (i.e., pair separations of $20$ to $50$ kpc), we would find major merger rates in agreement with our study.

 To evaluate the minor+major merger rate, we use instead the fraction of Gini-M$_{20}$ mergers f$_{m,Gini-M_{20}}$ derived in Section \ref{sec:merger_fractions}, as the criterion Gini$+0.14\times$ M$_{20}>0.33$ is sensitive to mergers down to $\mu=0.1$ \citep{lotz11}.
-As shown in Fig. \ref{fig:merger_rate_ginim20}-top, the minor+major merger rate traced by the Gini-M$_{20}$ parameters, it follows a similar redshift trend as the major merger rate but with systematically higher values, going from $\sim 4$ mergers/galaxy/Gyr at $z\simeq 5$ to $\sim 7$ mergers/galaxy/Gyr at $z\simeq7$, before dropping at $\sim 3$ mergers/galaxy/Gyr in the last redshift bin at z$>9$ (Fig. \ref{fig:merger_rate_ginim20}-top).
+As shown in Fig. \ref{fig:merger_rate_ginim20}-top, the minor+major merger rate follows a similar redshift evolution as the major merger rate but with systematically higher values, going from $\sim$4 mergers/galaxy/Gyr at z$\simeq$5 to $\sim$7 mergers/galaxy/Gyr at z$\simeq$7, before dropping at $\sim$3 mergers/galaxy/Gyr in the last redshift bin at z$>9$ (Fig. \ref{fig:merger_rate_ginim20}-top).